nikitamahoviya/Plugin_GUI/Report_Draft.md

 So in this menu structure, we have Plugins that have various options like VCell Plugins and VCell Help which in turn have a list of functionalities to offer.

+#### Designing the menu structure

+For designing the menu structure, I referred [ClearRecent.java](https://github.com/scijava/scijava-plugins-commands/blob/35790dea3819a7e46b3741abc179505d56e84a17/src/main/java/org/scijava/plugins/commands/io/ClearRecent.java) which included:

+- The **Header** under which the plugin will be placed
+- The **icon image** to clarify the purpose and make the plugin stand out
+- The **hierarchy** or the serial order in which the plugin should appear
+- The **short-cut keys** to access the plugin with keyboard

+Taking the example of

 #### [VCell-Plugins](https://github.com/nikitamahoviya/Plugins_VCell-ImageJ/tree/main/VCell-Plugins)